liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/03-using-sync-desktop.markdown

 ## Using Sync Preferences

-You can use Sync's preferences to add/remove @product@ instances to sync with, edit connection settings, and control Sync's basic behavior.
+You can use Sync's preferences to add/remove @sharepoint@ instances to sync with, edit connection settings, and control Sync's basic behavior.
 Open Sync's preferences by clicking the Sync icon in the task bar (Windows) or menu bar (Mac OS) and selecting *Preferences*.
 A preference screen for your instance